wmay/euc-safety/_guides/traffic.md

 One major issue is that drivers often fail to notice small vehicles, so it can help to make yourself more conspicuous with bright colors and lights.
 Defensive riding habits can also make a huge difference.
-And there are a bunch of miscellaneous actions a rider can take to make street riding safer or less risky.
+And there are a bunch of miscellaneous actions a rider can take to make street riding less risky.

 # Visibility